hrishithub/UPI-Transactions-Real-Time-CDC-Feed-Processing/README.md

 - PySpark

 ## Dataset Used
 No external dataset was used in this project.
 Instead, mock data was generated to simulate real-world UPI merchant payment transactions.
-The data captures various state transitions (e.g., initiated → completed → refunded) to effectively model real-time transaction updates and enable Change Data Capture (CDC) processing in the pipeline.
+The data captures various state transitions (e.g., initiated → completed → refunded) to effectively model real-time transaction updates to capture those changes in data and enable Change Data Capture (CDC) processing in the pipeline.

 - `raw_upi_transactions`: transaction_id, upi_id, merchant_id, transaction_amount, transaction_timestamp, transaction_status